75 Samurai Names Inspired by Samurai Warriors

 Boy Samurai Names from N-Z

 - Nagahide - Japanese.
 One tree.
-Nagahide Nawa was a senior retainer for the Oda clan and considered one of the Four Guardian Kings.
+Nagahide Nawa was a senior retainer for the Oda clan and was considered one of the Four Guardian Kings.

 - Naru - Japanese.
 Someone charming and wholesome.

 - Nobunari - Japanese.
 Nobunari Oda is the grandson of Oda Nobunaga.
 He is a famous figure skater.